projectglow/glow/docker/README.md

 As of this time the following are supported:

+* Glow 1.1.2 + connectors to Azure Data Lake, Google Cloud Storage, Amazon Web Services (S3), Snowflake and Delta Lake (via data mechanics' Spark Image)
-* Glow 1.1.2 + Databricks Runtime (DBR) 9.1 (Spark 3.1)
+* Glow 1.1.2 + Databricks Runtime (DBR) 9.1 (Spark 3.1) + Ganglia
 * Hail 0.2.78 + DBR 9.1 (Spark 3.1)

-These Dockerfiles are built to run on Databricks, but can be adapted to run Glow & Hail in the open source,
+The containers are hosted on the [projectglow dockerhub](https://hub.docker.com/u/projectglow), Please see the Glow [Getting Started](https://glow.readthedocs.io/en/latest/getting-started.html) guide for documentation on how to use the containers.

+## Building the containers

 ##### Troubleshooting